dbronshteynCS/cse15l-lab-reports/lab-report-5-week-10.md

 ![Diff578](Week10Images/Diff578.png)

 The bug in my implementation that causes the wrong output is that anything inside of parentheses will be copied and inserted into the ArrayList that returns the list of links.
 For 578.md, there is the text "title" inside of the parentheses.
 This text causes the link `/path/to/train.jpg` to be invalidated as a link by "Preview 578.md".
 The implementation from the lab also invalidates the link while mine does not.
-To fix this, my code should look for additional text, and if found, stop itself from adding the link to the list of links to return.
+To fix this, my code should look for additional text inside the parentheses, and if found, stop itself from adding the link to the list of links to return.

 The code that should be fixed: